triplepine/Project2_API/README.md

 - This tab allow you to choose variables that are summarized via numerical and graphical summaries
 - You can change the type of plot shown and the type of summary reported

-The packages you will need given in the below code:
+Install required packages if not already installed:

-install.packages(c("shiny", "tidyverse", "ggplot2", "jsonlite", "httr", "ggcharts", "DT"))
+install.packages(c("shiny", "httr", "tidyverse", "jsonlite", "DT", "ggplot2", "ggcharts", "shinybusy", "tools"))

 You can use the code below that copy and paste into RStudio to run this app.